-Okay, so we have these different versions of ourselves.
-We have our past self which is just the person that we were even five minutes ago, that was past me.
-Anything that I've done, or that I've thought, or that I've felt, or that I was is in the past.
-Then there's current me which is they say the only thing that's actually real is what I'm thinking, feeling and doing right now.
-And then there's future me who will do, and think, and feel certain things.
+Okay, so we have these different versions of ourselves, right?
+We have our past self, which is just the person that we were even five minutes ago that was past me, right?
+Anything that I've done or that I thought or that I felt or that I was is in the past, right?

-You can see why the only thing that's real is what's happening right now, because what I did in the past, what I thought in the past, what I felt in the past, who I was, how I looked.
-Any of that now is just something that exists in my mind.
+Then there's current me, which is, they say, the only thing that's actually real is what I'm thinking, feeling, and doing right now.
+And then there's future me, who will do and think and feel certain things.
+You can see why the only thing that's real is what's happening right now, right?
+Because what I did in the past, what I thought in the past, what I felt in the past, who I was, how I looked, any of that now is just something that exists in my mind.
 It's just a memory.
-So maybe we could say, well, there are photos, or there are videos, or whatever.
-But my point is by my past self is now in the past.
-My future self is always in the future, I never catch up to her because as I am my present self and I move into the future then I become present self again.

-So both of those things we want to keep in the thought line in terms of those are mental constructs, who I was, who I'm becoming.
+So maybe we could say, well, there are photos or there are videos or whatever.
+But my point is my past self is now in the past.
+Okay?
+My future self is always in the future.
+I never catch up to her because I am my present self and I move into the future.
+Then I become present self again.
+So both of those things we want to keep in the thought line in terms of like, those are mental constructs, who I was, who I'm becoming.
 Who I am right now is the only thing that's real.
-Alright, now, the way that you think about your past self and the way that you think about your future self, impacts your current self I think more than we realize, I think more than I have realized anyway until fairly recently I started to have this.

-And I understood this concept logically, I have talked about it before as a coach.
-And I have been taught this and read about it many times but I don't think I understood how significantly it impacts my current self until recently.
+Now, the way that you think about your past self and the way that you think about your future self impacts your current self.
+I think more than we realize.
+I think more than I've realized anyway until fairly recently.
+I started to have this, I understood this concept logically.
+I've talked about it before as a coach and I have been taught this and read about it many times, but I don't think I understood how significantly it impacts my current self until recently.

 So let me explain what I mean.
 First of all, most people don't think about their future selves very much at all.
-I didn't and in fact I still don't nearly to the extent that I want to.
+I didn't, and in fact, I still don't, nearly to the extent that I want to.
 I want to get better at thinking about my future self.
-The reason we don't is because the future is like a blank slate, there are literally endless options, isn't that crazy to think about?
+The reason we don't is because the future is like a blank slate.
+Like there are literally endless options.
+Isn't that crazy to think about?

-Do you ever think about what am I going to eat for dinner tomorrow, or what am I going to make for dinner?
-I tend to think about dinner once a week on Saturday when I go grocery shopping.
-I think about what are we going to eat for dinners this week?
-The reason that is a challenging question for many of us to answer is because there are literally endless choices, so many choices about what we could eat for dinner.
+Do you ever think about, what am I gonna eat for dinner tomorrow?
+What am I gonna make for dinner?
+I tend to think about dinner once a week on Saturday when I go grocery shopping, I think about what are we gonna eat for dinners this week?
+The reason that is a challenging question for many of us to answer is because there are literally endless choices, so many choices about what we could eat for dinner, right?
 And the brain doesn't like that.
 Too many choices is overwhelming to us.
-So instead we just go, "I don't know, I can't think of anything to make for dinner."
+So instead we just go, I don't know, I can't think of anything to make for dinner.